grbtm/django-rest-api/README.md

 The REST API offers an interface to query a dataset from a RDBMS (example sqlite database is included in repo).

-Consider an example dataset such as:
+Consider an example dataset of metrics such as:
 ```
 date,os,source,country,impressions,clicks,installs,spend,revenue
 2018-01-01,ios,B,US,17590,320,94,764.5310552912023,2024.2677277486446